 - Publisher: Activision

-Because Call of Duty: Modern Warfare is a graphically-demanding FPS game, hardcore players will want to have PC specs that are well above the minimum.
+Because Call of Duty: Modern Warfare is a graphically-demanding FPS game, hardcore players will want to have PC specs that are greatly above the minimum.
 Die-hard fans may even want to go above and beyond the recommended specs for the game.

 Doing so will prevent the player from experiencing screen lag or frame spikes during intense fights.
 Note that your PC system must be DirectX 12 compatible to play Modern Warfare.